 Cruise on beautiful Lake Issyk Kul

-Be mesmerised by the UNESCO city of Samarkand
+Be mesmerised by this UNESCO city

 Explore the ancient city of Khiva